DoctorBuBBle/website/src/pages/index.md

   # Hello I’m Sebastian Paas

-  ## A full-stack web developer from Germany.
+  ## A full-stack web developer from Germany

   I am passionate about building beautiful web applications, with or withour animations.
 But I don't just play with JavaScript and CSS.
 Find out what else I already know on my [Technology Radar](/#skills).
 Everything else I can learn on the fly.